 Qucey 32” Sisal Scratching Post

-The Qucey is available on Amazon and it shows a 4.5 star initially but digging deeper there are some complaints on quality.
+The Qucey scratching post for cats is available on Amazon and it shows a 4.5 star initially but digging deeper there are some complaints on quality.
 I decided to list this one because the price is good and there are many positive reviews too.
 It is only $21.99 and available on Prime.
 This one looks good for the price!

 The complete specs are as follows: